Heart Failure: Avoiding Triggers for Sudden Heart Failure

 - Is overexercising a trigger for you?
 When you exercise, watch for signs that your heart is being stressed.
 If you become out of breath, have chest pain, or become dizzy, stop exercising.
 Talk with your doctor about whether you need to slow down, decrease your time, or avoid those activities.

 - Is not taking medicines properly a trigger for you?
 It is important to take all your medicines and to take them at the times you and your doctor decided upon.
-For help setting up a system to take your medicines on schedule, see:

 - Heart Failure: Taking Medicines Properly.